find-and-transformHighlights

 "replace": "${3:-yada3} \\U$1", // if no group 3, add "yada3" then upcase group 1

-// groups within conditionals must be surrounded by backticks `$2`
+// groups within conditionals may be surrounded by backticks `$2`, but it should not be necessary

 "replace": "${1:+aaa\\}bbb}", // must double-escape closing brackets if want it as text